ds-wizard/guide/docs/application/administration/users/detail.rst

 User Detail
 ***********

-As administrators, we can edit existing users manually on the detail (selected user from  the :ref:`users list<users-list>`).
+As admins, we can edit existing users manually on the detail (selected user from  the :ref:`users list<users-list>`).
 It is possible to change all properties of the user, including possibility to change whether the user account is active or inactive.

 .. figure:: detail/profile.png